Berichte 2023

 weiterlesen

-Eight young Namibians look hopefully into the new year
+Eight young Namibians look forward to the new year with hope

-Since this week, the long summer holidays in Namibia have come to an end and everyday life and schools are starting again.
+Since this week, the long summer holidays in Namibia have ended and everyday life and schools have begun again.

-Emil (office worker) and Titus and Aluceus (both bricklayers) can finish their training this year.
-Five young Namibians will start an apprenticeship this year, Marvelous as a nurse, Johnson and Christiaana in training in the hospitality and tourism industry, Darlene as an office worker and Roceline as an educator.
+Emil (office worker) and Titus and Aluceus (both bricklayers) will be able to complete their training this year.
+Five young Namibians will begin training this year, Marvelous as a nurse, Johnson and Christiaana in training in the hospitality and tourism industry, Darleen as an office worker and Roceline as an educator.

 Through your donations or through a personal sponsorship, this year eight young Namibians a future opportunity to learn a profession.

 Training costs a lot of money in Namibia.
-It is not like in Germany where trainees get a small salary.
-The family has to pay for everything themselves: training, accommodation, food and travel costs.
+Unlike in Germany, trainees receive a small salary.
+The family has to pay for everything themselves: training, accommodation, food, and travel expenses.
 This is unaffordable for many families.
-The Namibia Support Association supports these eight people and requires approx. 1500.- to 2000.-€.
+The Namibia Support Association supports these eight people and requires a minimum of 100,000 euros for each year of training. approx. 1500.- to 2000.-€.

 Share by: